Sui Tauaua-Pauaraisa

 Masuisuimatamaalii "Sua" Tauaua-Pauaraisa (born 30 October 1987) is a Samoan rugby league and rugby sevens footballer who played for the New Zealand Warriors in the NRL Women's Premiership.

 She is a New Zealand and Samoa representative in rugby league and a Samoa representative in rugby union and sevens.

-Background
+Early life and career

-Born in Motoʻotua, Samoa, Tauaua-Pauaraisa moved to Auckland when she was 13, where she played rugby union for Tangaroa College.
+Born in Motoʻotua, Samoa, Tauaua-Pauaraisa moved to Auckland when she was 13, where she played rugby union for McAuley High School, Otahuhu, Auckland.
 In 2010, she moved to Christchurch.

 Playing career

-In Christchurch, Tauaua-Pauaraisa played for Canterbury in the Farah Palmer Cup.
+Rugby league

 In 2016, she began playing rugby league for the Linwood Keas.
 On 4 June 2018, Tauaua-Pauaraisa was named in the New Zealand train-on squad.

 On 31 July 2018, she signed with the New Zealand Warriors NRL Women's Premiership team.
 In Round 1 of the 2018 NRL Women's season, she made her debut for the Warriors in a 10–4 win over the Sydney Roosters.

 On 13 October 2018, she made her Test debut for New Zealand in a 24–26 loss to Australia at Mt Smart Stadium.